I’m not the only one who puts the idea of “freedom” on a pedestal. And as something many of us crave, it crops up in everyday language .

 “The truly free individual is only free to the extent of his self-mastery”

-First, it helps me recognise when I’m building another artificial cage.
-Hundreds of ideas bubble up in my mind each day, all specifying conditions to be met before I can feel at peace.
-All I need to do is step back and observe how ludicrous they are.
-The thoughts all go something like this: “I’ll never be ok as long as…”
+All I need to do is step back and observe how ludicrous most of these are.
+The thoughts go something like this: “I’ll never be ok as long as…”

-In many cases, my false cage takes the shape of yesterday’s ideas.
-The “me” of last week, last month or even last year has plenty ideas about what I should do, and who I should be.
-This is a common way for me to hide from both the present moment and the freedom at the crux of my being.
+Sometimes my false cage takes the shape of yesterday’s ideas.
+The “me” of last week, last month or last year had plenty ideas about what I should do, who I should be.
+This is a common way I hide from both the present moment, and my innate freedom.

 Second, meditation helps me weather the different flavours of fear associated with freedom.
-After a time, I then find I can tune into my innate wisdom about what needs to be done (if anything).
+After a time, I can then tune into my wisdom about what needs doing (if anything).

-This links onto another form of self-discipline.
-When something does need to be done, it pays to be well-acquainted with our core values and our purposes.
-This also allows us to call forward the best in ourselves, and build strong, authentic commitments.
+This links to another form of self-discipline.
+When something does need to doing, it pays to be well-acquainted with our core values and our purposes.
+This allows us to call forward the best in ourselves, and to build strong, authentic commitments.
 The more seriously we take our growth in this regard, the greater our capacity to be free.

 3. Loving What Is